-- the results of clinical trials may not meet the level of statistical significance required by the US FDA, Health Canada, EMA or other regulatory authorities for approval; - we, or our collaborators, may be unable to demonstrate that a product's clinical and other benefits outweigh its safety risks; - the US FDA, Health Canada, EMA or other regulatory authorities may disagree with our or our collaborators' interpretation of data from pre-clinical studies or clinical trials; - the data collected from clinical trials of our products may not be sufficient to support the submission of a Pre-market Approval (PMA) or other submission to obtain regulatory approval in the U.S. or elsewhere; - the US FDA, Health Canada, EMA or other regulatory authorities may fail to approve the manufacturing processes, controls or facilities of third-party manufacturers with which we or our collaborators contract for clinical and commercial supplies; and - the approval policies or regulations of the US FDA, Health Canada, EMA or other regulatory authorities may significantly change in a manner rendering our or our collaborators' clinical data insufficient for approval.
+- the US FDA, Health Canada, EMA or other regulatory authorities may disagree with the design or implementation of our or our collaborators' clinical trials; - we or our collaborators may be unable to demonstrate to the satisfaction of the US FDA, Health Canada, EMA or other regulatory authorities that a product is safe and effective for its proposed indication; - the results of clinical trials may not meet the level of statistical significance required by the US FDA, Health Canada, EMA or other regulatory authorities for approval; - we, or our collaborators, may be unable to demonstrate that a product's clinical and other benefits outweigh its safety risks; - the US FDA, Health Canada, EMA or other regulatory authorities may disagree with our or our collaborators' interpretation of data from pre-clinical studies or clinical trials; - the data collected from clinical trials of our products may not be sufficient to support the submission of a Pre-market Approval (PMA) or other submission to obtain regulatory approval in the U.S. or elsewhere; - the US FDA, Health Canada, EMA or other regulatory authorities may fail to approve the manufacturing processes, controls or facilities of third-party manufacturers with which we or our collaborators contract for clinical and commercial supplies; and - the approval policies or regulations of the US FDA, Health Canada, EMA or other regulatory authorities may significantly change in a manner rendering our or our collaborators' clinical data insufficient for approval.